radiantlogic-v8/documentation-new/documentation/global-sync-guide/introduction.md

 This guide is broken down into the following chapters:

 [Concept and Definitions](concepts-and-definitions/terms-and-processes.md)
-This chapter introduces the main concepts that are essential to understand for configuring and administering Global Synchronization.
+This chapter introduces the main concepts that are essential to understand for configuring and administering synchronization.

 [Configuration](configuration/overview.md)
 This chapter describes how to configure synchronization.